 SimpliSafe entered the market back in 2009, and it has since become one of the best-known names in DIY home security systems.
 It is known as one of the best wireless home security systems because of the myriad wireless products the company offers, like cameras and sensors.
 Other benefits to SimpliSafe include its lengthy warranties and affordable base packages.

 One of the best aspects of a SimpliSafe home security system is that it offers the best of both worlds—customers can do a DIY install, but they can also take advantage of professional monitoring services (and they can also opt for professional installation if they prefer).
-SimpliSafe’s monthly cost is around $18 ($0.60 per day) for standard monitoring.
+Standard monitoring is $0.66 per day, which puts SimpliSafe’s monthly cost around $20.
 It includes 24/7 police, fire, and medical monitoring and dispatch, so customers can get authorities to their home quickly in the event of an emergency.
 It also comes with up to a 1-year warranty and HD live view on all cameras.
-Customers can also choose the interactive monitoring service for approximately $27.99 ($0.93 per day), which comes with even more features like video verification, smart-home integration, arming reminders, and a lifetime equipment warranty.
-SimpliSafe has a self-monitoring plan that costs around $9.99 per month ($0.33 per day).
+Customers can also choose the Fast Protect Professional Monitoring service for $0.99 per day, which comes with even more features like video verification, smart-home integration, arming reminders, and a lifetime equipment warranty.
+SimpliSafe has a self-monitoring plan that costs $0.33 per day.
 This plan allows customers to remotely arm and disarm their home, download video recordings, and control their system from the mobile app.

 - Minimum monthly cost: $9.99